There were several vessels called HMS Nile over the years.Details of these other vessels are at the end of this section.

 On completion of the conversion she was finally commissioned. |

-Commanded by Commodore Henry Byam Martin, Western (Channel) squadron with complemenet of 830 men and boys. |
+Commanded by Commodore Henry Byam Martin, Western (Channel) squadron with complement of 830 men and boys. |

 Underwent steam trials in Stokes Bay. |

-Sailed for the Gulf of Finland to join the Baltic Squadron (war had been declared on Russia on March 27th. |
+the Baltic Squadron - war had been declared on Russia on March 27th. |

 Commanded (until paying off at Plymouth) by Captain George Rodney Mundy. |